VojtaHavlicek/vojtanyc/content/posts/writing a turn based game ai/index.md

 +++
 date = '2025-02-01T19:10:42-05:00'
 draft = true
-title = 'Writing a turn-based strategy game bot in LLMs'
+title = 'Writing a turn-based strategy game bot'
 +++

-## Why am I writing a bot for a turn-based game in 2025?
+Why am I writing a bot for a turn-based game in 2025?
 We are currently developing a turn based strategy [game](https://martians-nine.vercel.app) with Michal Srb.
 The multiplayer is done, what remains is the AI.
 This series of blogposts will follow my journey towards implementing a (hopefully) decent oponnent.

 From what I know now, it seems to be the best to: